 Divorce is a life-changing experience for every Arizona family who goes through it.
 To be successful, you need confidence in the legal representation and in the court proceedings.
 Reaching the decision to end a marriage is enormously difficult, but once marriage counseling and other alternatives to breaking-up are exhausted, it is time to move on.
 With divorce pending, approach every proceeding rationally and practicably.
 Keep your cool.
 Be prepared.

 At Stewart Law Group, we work as a well-trained team.
-Each of our divorce attorneys is dedicated to helping every client secure a better future.
+Serving Maricopa County, Pinal County, and all of Arizona, each of our divorce attorneys is dedicated to helping every client secure a better future.
 We place special emphasis on helping each person make a successful transition to life after divorce.
 We work very closely with our clients to effectively evaluate their situations and give them useful options.
 We accomplish this while taking into consideration the financial, legal, and psychological impact divorce and child custody cases can have.
 We always put our clients first.
 At Stewart Law Group, the future of every Phoenix family and child matters to us.